 Sucking at sports way back when actually turned out to be the best thing that could have happened for my growing baseball love, for my sports career, and for my relationship with my dad, though.

-When I’d get home from school, as far back as I can remember, my dad was always waiting for me with a crate of baseballs, two freshly oiled mitts—straight from under the mattress—and a pair of caps (usually the Florida Marlins).
+When I’d get home from school, as far back as I can remember, my Dad was always waiting for me with a crate of baseballs, two freshly oiled mitts—straight from under the mattress—and a pair of caps (usually the Florida Marlins).
 We’d play until sundown in a lot across the street and we’d set up the unused glove as home plate.

 I’d take swings until the crate was empty and the balls were scattered across the grass and onto the street.
 Then we’d pick them up, head inside, and talk about how excited we were for Saturday to come.
 That’s what I loved about baseball.
 It was the daydream that kept me awake through science class and the birthplace of the nerves that always managed to crawl up my back as I headed for my first at-bat.
 I don’t really think you can beat those feelings that a sport brings you as a kid.

 After a few years of repeating this practice cycle I wasn’t in the outfield anymore—I was at second (all that hard work still didn’t garner me a strong arm)— and I was batting third.
-My dad was still the tough coach he always was, a real little league Guillen—who in those days was at third base for my hometown team.
+My Dad was still the tough coach he always was, a real little league Guillen—who in those days was at third base for my hometown team.
 I’d still hear him scream from the dugout whenever one of those infamous ground balls bounced between my legs and into the outfield or whenever I struck out swinging, but the more he pushed, the less errors I’d commit.
 And the less errors I’d commit the more I wanted to be out on the field.
 Sometimes I’d cry and others I’d want to yell, but in the end my dad and I always wound up riding home, smiling.
 And we’d get back to work on Monday.
 Looking back those were my most important moments as an athlete.

 The passion I had for baseball on the field extended off it.
 My dad and I would drive to Target after games—to the aisle with all the sports cards, by the register, behind the 16 ounce sodas.
 I’d look at all of the flashy plastic paper with the big leaguers on them and my eyes wouldn’t know where to look.
-On the way home I’d open a pack and at the house we’d read off the players and slide them into the seals of a BIG red card binder.
-By the time my baseball days were all said and done that binder had housed more big name players than the Yankees clubhouse.
+On the way home I’d open a pack and at the house we’d read off the players and slide them into the seals of a BIG red card booklet.
+By the time my baseball days were all said and done that booklet had housed more big name players than the Yankees clubhouse.
 This thing was so huge its insides looked like a protruding stomach trying to squeeze into a size small shirt.
 I knew every player, every stat line.
 I was the kid almanac of baseball in my class.

 One day, though, I met a new girl—football.
 I picked up the pigskin and it all came naturally.
 She was sleek and cool and a little bit rough.
 I slowly forgot about the baseball diamond.
 I stopped collecting cards and switched to fantasy football.
 Instead of my Marlins cap, I would wear my “U” apparel.
 My BIG red binder got placed on the top shelf of the closet, where it’s too high to reach and where it started its dust collection.